Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/README.md

 ## Samples

 - [Feature Engineering on Microsoft Fabric](./feature_engineering_on_fabric/README.md) - This sample demonstrates how to use Azure ML managed feature store and Microsoft Fabric to build a feature engineering system.
 It also shows how to track and monitor the data lineage of the features and the model training process using Microsoft Purview.
 The provided sample also encompasses data validation and exploratory data analysis (EDA) within Fabric notebooks.

+- [CI/CD - Microsoft Fabric](./fabric_ci_cd/README.md) - This sample demonstrates how to implement a CI/CD process for Microsoft Fabric using Azure DevOps and Fabric Deployment Pipelines.